Slice 1Created with Sketch.

 • have made other significant, meritorious achievements that reflect the core values and standards of the institution.

-An association or connection with Rhode Island School of Design is welcome, but in no way necessary for this recognition.
+An association or connection with the Rhode Island School of Design is welcome but in no way necessary for this recognition.

 Current faculty, staff, and students are not eligible to receive an honorary degree.
 Past honorary degree recipients are not eligible to receive additional honorary degrees.
 Self-nominations will not be accepted.
 Except under special circumstances when the President, in consultation with the Chair of the Board of Trustees, determines otherwise, current members of the Board of Trustees are not eligible to receive an honorary degree.